joaocordeiropereira/shared_carabids/README.txt

 Last updated: 1.
 Nov 2023

+This README file explains which data files are available, which are necessary to run the analysis R script, and provides metadata about all variables contained in those data files

 ------ Files available --------------------------------
 - R script (carabidae_script.r)
 - two files read by R script: all plot-level data (alldata_carabids_df.csv) and carabid traits and classifications (carabid_traits.csv)